gym-routine-tracker/gym-routine-tracker.github.io/index.markdown

 ## Download

-Now available as a free download from the WatchOS App Store [HERE](https://apps.apple.com/us/app/gym-routine-tracker/id6444747204)
+Available as a free download from the WatchOS App Store [HERE](https://apps.apple.com/us/app/gym-routine-tracker/id6444747204)

+iOS version for iPhone and iPad coming soon!

 ## Features